We do mortgage pre-approvals. Want one?

 Can I use an adjustable-rate mortgage to purchase a HomePath home?

-Yes, home buyers can use an adjustable-rate mortgage to finance a HomePath home.
-Buyers can also use a fixed-rate mortgage.
-HomePath is a home-sale program and not a mortgage loan program.
-Fannie Mae doesn’t restrict how buyers finance HomePath homes.
+Yes, home buyers can finance a HomePath home with an adjustable-rate mortgage.
+Fannie Mae doesn’t restrict how buyers finance a HomePath home.

 What maintenance does Fannie Mae perform on HomePath homes?